 Traumatic brain injury (TBI) is a major cause of death for all age groups in the United States, contributing to over 30% of trauma-related deaths.
-Protocolized management of severe TBI (defined as a post-resuscitation Glasgow Coma Score (GCS) $\leq$ 8) has been demonstrated to improve patient outcomes.
+Protocolized management of severe TBI (defined as a post-resuscitation Glasgow Coma Score (GCS) \leq 8) has been demonstrated to improve patient outcomes.
 Primary endpoints in the management of severe TBI include minimizing cerebral edema and intracranial pressure (ICP) while simultaneously optimizing cerebral perfusion pressure (CPP) (CPP = MAP - ICP) and tissue oxygenation to reduce secondary ischemic injury.
+Management of severe TBI patients using guideline-based recommendations is recommended to decrease mortality.